WalkTheDocs/book_learning_sql/Ch0 - Preface/README.md

 4. Grant privileges.

     ```sql
-        GRANT  ALL PRIVILEGES on sakila.* to username
+        GRANT ALL PRIVILEGES on sakila.* to username;
     ```